fieldtrip/website/reference/Contents.md

- The FieldTrip toolbox depend on functions from other toolboxes to do a large part of the actual work, such as reading data from binary files and forward and inverse modelling of the EEG/MEG.
+ The FieldTrip toolbox depend on functions from other toolboxes to do a large part of the actual work, such as reading data from binary files and forward and inverse modeling of the EEG/MEG.
 These low-level functions are contained in the private subdirectory.
 These other toolboxes on which the framework depends are copyrighted by their respective authors, see each individual MATLAB file for the details.